monome/grid-studies-sc/index.md

 ## Credits

-*Processing* was written by  James McCartney and is now maintained [as a GPL project by various people](http://supercollider.sourceforge.net).
+*SuperCollider* was written by James McCartney and is now maintained [as a GPL project by various people](http://supercollider.sourceforge.net).

-*monom* was written by and is maintained by [Ezra Buchla](http://catfact.net).
+*monom* was originally written by Raja and is maintained by [Ezra Buchla](http://catfact.net).

 This tutorial was created by [Brian Crabtree](http://nnnnnnnn.org) for [monome.org](monome.org).
-Huge thanks to Raja Das for his very extensive [Monoming with SuperCollider Tutorial](http://monome.org/docs/dev:supercollider_tutorial).
+Huge thanks to Raja for his very extensive [Monoming with SuperCollider Tutorial](http://monome.org/docs/dev:supercollider_tutorial).

 Contributions welcome.
 Submit a pull request to [github.com/monome/grid-studies-sc](https://github.com/monome/grid-studies-sc) or e-mail [info@monome.org](mailto:info@monome.org).